• Individual Investor

 How are dividends and capital gains taxed?

 When mutual fund shares are held in a taxable account (not an IRA, Coverdell ESA or similar tax-advantaged account), any dividends or capital gains that are paid out become taxable to the shareholder and are treated as if the shareholder owned the underlying security directly.
 So, dividend distributions from a mutual fund are taxable to you as ordinary income and capital gain distributions are usually taxable as capital gains.
+These taxes also apply when distributions are automatically reinvested in the fund.

 The only exception to this would be if you owned the fund in a traditional or Roth IRA or other tax-deferred type of account and are reinvesting the dividends and capital gains so you do not have a tax impact in the year they are reinvested.
-(Learn more about the difference between an IRA and Roth IRA.)

 Also, if you own a municipal bond fund, you may avoid taxes on dividends because the dividends are typically free from federal and sometimes state income tax.